microsoft/BotBuilder-Samples/samples/csharp_dotnetcore/13.core-bot.tests/README.md

 }
 ```

-### Asserting DialogTurnResult
+### Asserting dialog turn results

 Some dialogs like `BookingDialog` or `DateResolverDialog` return a value to the calling dialog.
-The `DialogTextClient` object exposes a `DialogTurnResult` that can be used to analyze and assert the results return by the dialog (or a step in a dialog).
+The `DialogTextClient` object exposes a `DialogTurnResult` that can be used to analyze and assert the results return by the dialog.

 For example: